Psycho-Oncology and Health-Related Quality of Life

 Funding: Berlin Cancer Society

-Study management: PD Dr. Friederike Kendel, Dr. Dorothee Speiser
+Study management: Prof. Dr. Friederike Kendel, Dr. Dorothee Speiser

 Illness anxiety and coping strategies in tumour patients